-This is in no way intended to be a definitive be-all-to-end-all list, but hopefully some may find it helpful.
-I’ve certainly made some of these mistakes in the past, we’re always learning and the best instance of learning is when you learn something you may be doing wrong, admit it and come out more knowledgeable from the lesson or experience.
+This is in no way intended to be a definitive, be-all-to-end-all list, but hopefully some may find it helpful.
+I’ve certainly made some of these mistakes in the past.
+We’re always learning and the best instance of learning is when you learn something you may be doing wrong, admit it, and come out more knowledgeable from the lesson or experience.

-I would love to hear other ideas of what should go on the list or if you disagree with anything on the list, remain respectful and polite and you’re bound to be heard.
+I would love to hear other ideas of what should go on the list or if you disagree with anything on the list.
+I’ll be sure to add more as I go along, but here’s the list I’ve created so far:

 A

-Analytics not being utilized:
+Analytics not being utilized.

 B

-Blue borders on linked images:
+Blue borders on linked images.

 Hideous blue image borders are nearly a thing of the past.
-But, in case you missed the memo, I think it should pretty much be mandatory to have this small snippet of code in all CSS stylesheets;
+But, in case you missed the memo, I think it should pretty much be mandatory to have this small snippet of code in all CSS stylesheets:

-a img{border:0px}
+a img{border:0}

 C

-Counters seen publicly:
+Counters seen publicly.

-It’s frightfully ugly, unprofessional and out-dated to display visitor counters ANYWHERE on your website.
+It’s frightfully ugly, unprofessional, and out-dated to display visitor counters anywhere on your website.

 D

-Donations misuse:
+Donations misuse.

 PayPal donation buttons, we’ve all seen them.
 I find it appropriate for organizations and charities, or people that provide open source scripts and so on to accept donations.
 But, if you don’t actually do anything to benefit anyone and are just looking to score a few free bucks by putting a “donations” feature on your site, this is incredibly tacky and you will lose credibility.